As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 Don’t be in a rush; do it systematically.

 That leads us nicely to the next step on how you can establish a routine for your child.

 Sticking to a schedule wouldn’t be an easy thing for your child at the start.

-But with patience and Consistency, they will get adapted and used to it.
+But with patience and Consistency, they will get adapted to it.